idleberg/sveltekit-adapter-html-like/README.md

 # sveltekit-adapter-html-like

-[Adapter](https://kit.svelte.dev/docs#adapters) for SvelteKit apps that prerenders your site as static files for template engines such as PHP, Blade, Handlebars, EJS... you name it!
+[Adapter](https://kit.svelte.dev/docs#adapters) for SvelteKit apps that prerenders your site as static files for template engines such as PHP, Blade, Handlebars, EJS etc.

+This package is a fork of [@sveltejs/adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) that adds a couple of extra features:

+- tag injection
+- string replacement
+- HTML minification
+- custom file extensions

 ## Usage